Ah, Fall…visions of apple picking, hayrides, pumpkin carnivals…and the reality of a whole heck of a lot of home maintenance projects!

 Projects to Delegate to a Professional

-Have the chimney professionally inspected and cleaned, and install a cap on top to prevent critters and birds from entering and getting trapped inside
+- Have the chimney professionally inspected and cleaned, and install a cap on top to prevent critters and birds from entering and getting trapped inside

-Arrange in advance for someone to shovel snow from your walks and driveway
+- Arrange in advance for someone to shovel snow from your walks and driveway

-Have the furnace or boiler inspected and maintained, replace the filters
+- Have the furnace or boiler inspected and maintained, replace the filters

-If your roof is aging, have it professionally inspected and make any needed repairs
+- If your roof is aging, have it professionally inspected and make any needed repairs

-Have your pool professionally closed down and covered
+- Have your pool professionally closed down and covered

 Leave Time For Fun and Relaxation

 There are so many wonderful activities to engage in this time of year, so make sure you build some fall fun into your schedule!

-- How to Wash a Wool Blanket
+- The Complete Guide to Wool Blanket Care

 However, working your way through the projects that you need to accomplish, in your own time frame, ensures a far more comfortable, safer, healthy winter.